maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 This repository accompanies the manuscript:

-> *Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.*
+> *Yu Han, Hao Sha, Tongtai Cao, Xin Wang, Yu Miao, Yue Liu, Huyen Nguyen, and Christian Sandor, “Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”*

 Complete bibliographic and BibTeX information can be added here after publication.